Coming Home from Military PTS(D), Moral Injury, and MST

 We Came Home to Disorder

-My biggest mistake was thinking I had to handle everything alone.
-I discovered there's a part of me that knows I'm only as strong and secure as the strength my community.
-It took finding the right communityof other Veteransfor me to fully come home.
+My biggest mistake was thinking I had to carry everything on my own.
+It took finding the right community—of other Veterans—for me to fully come home.

-When we went to boot camp, we were initiated into a life of Purpose and Belonging.
-We shifted from being protected by the community to protecting it.
-But that initiation was never completed, and the modern "Civilian" world doesn't know how to complete it.
+Boot camp initiated us into a life of purpose and belonging, where we went from being protected by the community to protecting it.
+But that initiation was never completed.
+And for the most part, the modern Civilian world doesn’t know how to complete it.

-When we come home as Veterans we can get caught between two worlds: the Civilian world we’ve returned to and the Soldiers world we left behind.
+When we come home as Veterans, we can get caught between those two worlds: the Civilian world we’ve returned to and the Soldier's world we left behind.

-Being stuck in this gap can lead to challenges that often get labeled as post-traumatic stress or PTS(D).
-For me, the "(D)" stays in parentheses because these aren't "disorders".
-They’re healthy adaptations to an unhealthy environment.
+Getting stuck in this gap can lead to challenges that often get labeled as post-traumatic stress or PTS(D).
+For me, the "(D)" stays in parentheses because what gets called a "disorder" is often just a healthy adaptation to an unhealthy environment.

-Adaptations like being hyper-vigilant and emotional numbness kept us alive.
-They helped us stay us alert, get the job done, and keep showing upeven when our bodies were screaming in fear.
+Adaptations like hyper-vigilance and emotional numbness kept us alive.
+They helped us stay alert, get the job done, and keep showing up.
+Even when our bodies screamed in fear.

-In many ways, it’s the society we’ve returned to that is disordered.
+In many ways, it’s the society we returned to that’s still struggling with disorder.

 Only a disordered society would:

-• Continue sacrificing the lives and sanity of its bravest youth in a 23-year—and counting—“War on Terror.”
+• Continue sacrificing the lives and sanity of its bravest youth in a 24-year (and counting) “War on Terror.”

-• Continue to ignore the widespread sexual misconduct suffered by service members—our brothers and sisters in uniform.
+• Ignore the widespread sexual misconduct suffered by service members—our brothers and sisters in uniform.

-• Abandon the Afghan and Iraqi translators who worked and fought beside us, joining a brotherhood the system refuses to recognize.
+• Abandon the Afghan and Iraqi translators who worked and fought beside us.
+They joined a brotherhood the system refuses to recognize.
 We vowed to protect them.
 Now they are being hunted down and slaughtered.

-• Continue to take Veterans struggling with circumstances like these and treat them as “disordered” and numb them with medication—when in many cases what is most needed is real listening and empathy.
+• Take Veterans living through all this, label them “disordered” and numb them with medication.
+When in many cases, what is most needed is real listening and empathy.

-Only a disordered society could continue these actions, for decades.
+Only a disordered society could call this normal for so long.

-It’s also important to recognize that the VA defines post-traumatic stress as a “disorder”, because working with systems like the VA is critical for many Veterans.
+It’s also important to recognize that the VA defines post-traumatic stress as a “disorder,” because for many of us, working with that system is essential for getting support.

 Disorder: an illness or condition that disrupts normal physical or mental functions.

-That’s how the medical profession uses the term, and sometimes using their words helps us get the support we need.
+That’s how the medical field uses the term, and sometimes using their words helps us get the support we need.

 We're straddling two worlds here.

-This Series is about Overcoming Military PTS(D), Moral Injury, and MST—and building bridges between these two worlds.
+This Series is about Coming Home from Military PTS(D), Moral Injury, and MST—and building bridges between these two worlds.

 What to expect in this Series

-I’ll share the resources that helped me and other Veterans reclaim lives worth showing up for.
+I’ll share the tools and resources that helped me and other Veterans reclaim lives worth showing up for.

-While I often use examples from my deployment, what I share will be helpful for many different kinds of military-related trauma.
+While I often use examples from my own deployment, what I share can help with many kinds of military-related trauma.

-We're gonna cover ways to put our intense experiences into words.
+We're going to learn how to put our hardest experiences into words.

 We’ll also go over ways to deal with PTS(D) symptoms, such as:

-Chronic agitation, and pain: Our restless nervous system can relearn it's safe to breathe deeply and slowly, right here, in this moment.
+• Chronic agitation and pain: Our restless nervous system can relearn that it's safe to breathe deeply and slowly, right here, in this moment.

-Buried Rage/Grief/Shame: Every emotion we've swallowed down deserves to be listened to with respect.
+• Buried grief, rage, shame—and everything else we learned to hide: Every emotion we've swallowed down deserves to be listened to and felt with respect.

-• Isolation: True Belonging is restored through healthy connection to the Veteran community, and reclaiming our natural place in the world.
+• Isolation: True belonging returns through finding healthy connections within the Veteran community, and by reclaiming our natural place in the world.

-The transformation that started in boot camp can finally be completed.
+And the transformation that started in the military needs to be completed.

-A mature warrior's journey that roots us in something deeper than culture and re-integrates us into the fractured families and communities that need us to become whole again.
+It’s the mature warrior’s journey—one that roots us in something deeper than culture and helps us rejoin the communities that can only become whole again through our return.

 As they always have.